achalkmr01/Curriculum_Vitae/README.md

     • Having a good experience of frontend and backend code Deployment in aws servers.

-Technical Expertise
+**Technical Expertise:**

-Operating Systems                   Windows-XP/2000/2007/2008/2010,Linux,Ubuntu
+*Operating Systems                   Windows-XP/2000/2007/2008/2010,Linux,Ubuntu

-Cloud                               AWS,RDS,Medstack,
+*Cloud                               AWS,RDS,Medstack,

-Database                            RDS, MySQL,Firebase
+*Database                            RDS, MySQL,Firebase

-Server                             Tomcat 6.0, Apache,Ngnix
+*Server                             Tomcat 6.0, Apache,Ngnix

-Tools                              JIRA, Redmine, Excel,Redash,Docker,Ansible
+*Tools                              JIRA, Redmine, Excel,Redash,Docker,Ansible

-Languages                          Java,Spring, SpringBoot, Hibernate, Javascript, Bootstrap
+*Languages                          Java,Spring, SpringBoot, Hibernate, Javascript, Bootstrap

 Projects Details:

-Project Name
+Project Name        **Numi Health**

-Numi Health
-Project Description
-Numi Health is a platform to deliver health services to Canadian citizens.
+Project Description:            Numi Health is a platform to deliver health services to Canadian citizens.
 The platform consists of Mobile Application, portal and store that includes health service information, lab test selection and scheduling, vaccination scheduling, nutrient therapy and wellness programs.
 The client is embarking on a future journey to enable patients' avail medical services through a mobile application that is extremely user friendly and can be delivered through all mobile and web platforms.
 The mobile solution should be integrated with a sophisticated back-end that consists of multiple lab partners, wellness program providers, medical professionals, pricing and payments.
 Need for a partner to collaborate in the complete software development lifecycle by bringing in innovation, cost-efficiency and faster lead times.

-Duration            From: Dec 2021
+*Duration            From: Dec 2021

-To: current         3 Months
+*To: current         3 Months

-Platform            Linux
+*Platform            Linux

-Languages           Java, SpringBoot, reactJs, ReactNative Role
+*Languages           Java, SpringBoot, reactJs, ReactNative

-Test Engineer
+*Role                Test Engineer

 Responsibilities

     • Creating Test Cases according to the Business Requirements covering all possible scenarios
     • Responsible for performing API Testing using Postman Tool.
     • Preparing Functional Test Plan, Test Scenarios, Test Case and Test data.